Author Guidelines

 An abstract is a concise summary of the whole paper, not just the conclusions.
 The abstract should be no more than 250 words and convey the following:

-2. Some scientific detail regarding the background to the problem.
+• Some scientific details regarding the background to the problem.

 It is crucial that the abstract conveys the importance of the work and be understandable without reference to the rest of the manuscript to a multidisciplinary audience.
 Abstracts should not contain any citation to other published works.